5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 # The Windows Event Log

-Now that we have managed to establish `MyApp` as a Windows Service we have to make sure that it behaves.
-That means we need to make it report to the Windows Event Log.
+Now that we have managed to establish `MyApp` as a Windows Service we need to ensure it behaves.
+We shall make it report to the Windows Event Log.

-## What exactly is the Windows Event Log?
+## What… is the Windows Event Log?

-In case you've never heard of it, or you are not sure what exactly the purpose of it is, this is for you; otherwise jump to "Why is the Windows Event Log important?".

-The Windows Event Log is by no means an alternative to application specific log files.
-Most ordinary applications do not write to the Windows Event Log at all, some only when things go wrong and very few always.
+The Windows Event Log is by no means an alternative to application-specific log files.
+Most ordinary applications do not write to the Windows Event Log at all, some do only when things go wrong, and a very few, always.

 In other words, for ordinary applications you may or may not find useful information in the Windows Event Log.

-That's very different for any application that runs as a Windows Service: those are _expected_ to write to the Windows Event Log when it starts, when it quits and when it encounters problems, and it might add even more information.
-You will find it hard to find an exception.
+In contrast,  any application that runs as a Windows Service is _expected_ to write to the Windows Event Log when it starts, when it quits and when it encounters problems, and it might add even more information.
+There are few exceptions.

-Similarly Scheduled Tasks are expected to do the same, although some don't, or report just errors.
+Similarly, Scheduled Tasks are expected to do the same, although some don't, or report only errors.

 ## Is the Windows Event Log important?

-On a server all applications run either as Windows Services (most likely all of them) or as Windows Scheduled Tasks.
+On a server, all applications run either as Windows Services (most likely all of them) or as Windows Scheduled Tasks.
 Since no human is sitting in front of a server we need a way to detect problems on servers automatically.

 That can be achieved by using software that constantly scans the Windows Event Log.
 It can email or text admins when an application that's supposed to run doesn't, or when an application goes astray, drawing attention to that server.

-In large companies, which usually run some to many servers, it is common to use a software which checks on the Windows Event Logs of _all_ those servers.
+In large companies, which usually manage many servers, it is common to use software that checks the Windows Event Logs of _all_ those servers.

-So yes, the Windows Event Log is indeed really important.
+So yes, the Windows Event Log is indeed important.
+Really important.

 ## How to investigate the Windows Event Log

-In modern versions of Windows you just press the Win key and then type "Event".
-That brings up a list which contains at least "Event Viewer".
+In modern versions of Windows you just press the Win key and type `Event`.
+That brings up a list which contains at least _Event Viewer_.

-By default the Event Viewer displays all Event Logs on the current (local) machine.
-However, you can connect to another computer and investigate its Event Log, rights permitted.
-We keep it simple and focus just on the local Windows Event Log.
+By default, the Event Viewer displays all Event Logs on the current (local) machine.
+However, you can connect to another computer and investigate its Event Log, if you have the right permissions.
+Here we keep it simple, and focus just on the local Windows Event Log.

 ## Terms used